ARTIST STATEMENT

 BIOGRAPHY

-Soli Pierce, a 2025 artist-in-residence at Kino Saito, is an interdisciplinary artist working across sculpture, encaustics, photography, installation, video, and assemblage.
+Soli Pierce, a 2025 artist-in-residence at Kino Saito, New York and at Jentel in Wyoming, is an interdisciplinary artist working across sculpture, encaustics, photography, installation, video, and assemblage.
 Her art reflects a deep reverence for nature and explores themes of time, mystery, and spiritual introspection.
 She is especially known for immersive sound and sculptural installations, as well as her iconic encaustic paintings and photo-based works.

 Her recent Sound Forest installation series, in collaboration with sonic artist Bruce Odland, was supported by multiple grants and presented at the Hammond Museum, ArtsWestchester, and KinoSaito Arts Center (2024–2025).
 Pierce was recently awarded the 2025 Jentel Artist Residency in Wyoming.